Region 3 Bylaws

 II.
 Purpose and Principles

-- to involve medical students in addressing and solving the problems of health care and health care delivery and to provide a forum for the discussion and dissemination of information;
+- to involve medical students in addressing and solving the problems of health care and health care delivery

 - to promote activity within organized medicine on the local, state, and national levels;